Firedrake/aikakirja/readme.txt

 convert plain text to blog posts.
 It needs a configuration file, by default ./config.yaml; a sample is provided.

+amazon-template: Amazon associate URL with $ASIN$ replacing the ASIN
 comment_days: number of days after posting to allow comments
 comments: path to comments that get used
 db: path to sqlite database
 format: default format for processing new posts
 frontpage_posts: number of posts to show on front page
 index-books: any value to enable book indexer
+index-films: ditto for films
 org: path to your org-mode definition.
 Not needed if you don't use org-mode.
 postfile: URL format (with strftime expansion) for individual posts.
 source: path to text